-This section explains how to power on and power off individual rack units, Dense routers, or your entire Altix 4700 system, as follows:
+This section explains how to power on and power off individual rack units, or your entire Altix 450 system, as follows:

-- "Preparing to Power On" on page 6 - "Powering On and Off at the Console" on page 9
+- "Preparing to Power On" on page 52 - "Powering On and Off at the Console" on page 54

-For servers with a system console, you can power on and power off individual IRUs and Dense routers or the entire system at the system console.
+For servers with a system console, you can power on and power off individual IRUs or the entire system at the system console.

-If you are using an SGIconsole, you can monitor and manage your server from a remote location.
 You may also monitor and manage your server with tools such as VACM, Console Manager, and PCP.
 For details, see the documentation for the particular tool.

 The Embedded Support Partner (ESP) program enables you and your SGI system support engineer (SSE) to monitor your server remotely and resolve issues before they become problems.
-For details on this program, see "Using Embedded Support Partner (ESP)" on page 12.
+For details on this program, see "Using Embedded Support Partner (ESP)" on page 56.